 Good news, Prague offers so many sights and beautiful monuments open to the public (all pay to play).

 Not so good news, Prague has become overrun with tourists in the past few decades, and it’s unfortunately caused congestion at sites throughout the beautiful city.
 This mad crush has also caused some of the locals to “Czech” their friendly attitude.
 I found myself thinking, I wish I had “czech’d out” this magnificent city much sooner.
+Same locals versus tourists attitude pervades Barcelona Spain.

-See more on historic Czech towns to visit with castles and palaces, day trips from Prague to Karlovy Vary, also Telc and České Budejovice on the way to Vienna.
+See more on historic Czech towns to visit with castles and palaces, day trips from Prague to Karlovy Vary, Telc and České Budejovice on the way to Vienna.

 See our reviews of: